Linqto Review 2025: How It Works & Who Can Invest

 Linqto offers an innovative way for eligible investors to tap into private investments.
 The following are among its top features:

 Investors don’t have to worry about deals taking months to complete or falling through.
 That’s because Linqto isn’t a basic broker.
-The platform has already bought company shares, so every deal they feature is guaranteed to close.
+The platform has already bought company shares, so every deal it features is guaranteed to close.

 Becoming an accredited investor may sound like a complex process, but Linqto boils it down to about 10 minutes of your time.
 Signing up on the company’s website or app is a relatively easy process.